Jesse-Bishop/CRC16/README.md

 # CRC16
-Creates a RS-232 protocal message with a CRC16 checksum.
+Creates a RS-232 protocol message with a CRC16 checksum.
+The .c code can be compiled into a Simulink S-Function.